kushal0412/flatmate_rl/README.md

 - searching before `store_user_details` fails
 - seller follow-up tools cannot be used before `store_seller_details`
 - bookings fail if the required confirmations are missing
+- unknown tools or missing required tool arguments terminate the episode with a hallucination penalty
+- repeated successful tool calls and non-canonical ordering are penalized

 ## Quick Start